 - MicroCare strongly recommends at least an annual audit of the cleaning system and its operations, to ensure that the original plans and procedures are being followed or have been properly updated as the needs of the business evolved.

 MicroCare takes the responsibility for product stewardship very seriously.
 If engineers, specifiers or users desire assistance to understand the information on safety data sheets, product specifications or product labels, or should any person have any other concerns about these products, contact MicroCare, 24-hours a day, seven days a week.

 MicroCare also strongly recommends users should satisfy their own curiosity and concerns with thorough research into the products and the competition.
-In addition, users should review information in the Learning Center about the chemicals, their proper use, issues surrounding flammability, toxicity, skin contact, eye contact and/or accidental ingestion, and safe handling and storage.
 If other questions remain, please feel free to contact MicroCare.